PyFunceble/domain2idna/README.md

 # domains2idna

-## A tool to convert a domain or a file with a list of domain to the famous IDNA format.
+## The tool to convert domains the famous IDNA format.

 * * *